CodenameGreyFox/DetectionOfStationarity/README.md

 ### Settings

 * `Allowable GPS Error`: The maximum distance from two points that is not considered movement, due to GPS inaccuracy.
-Unit: `degrees`.
+Unit: `Same as the CRS of the data`.
 * `Hours Until Stationary`: The minimum time needed for the individual to be immobile for it to be considered stationary.
 Unit: `hours`.

 ### Most common errors